 2.11 The Statement of Community Involvement (SCI) outlines how the Council will involve local communities, stakeholders and others in the preparation of LDDs and the consideration of planning applications.
 It has regard to the consultation strategies of the Council and the then Walsall Borough Strategic Partnership (WBSP), and it aimed to reduce any potential duplication of consultation activity that may be taking place on other initiatives.
-The original version was adopted by the Council in June 2006 and a revised versions were adopted in February 2012 and November 2018.
+The original version was adopted by the Council in June 2006 and revised versions were adopted in February 2012, November 2018 and January 2021.